viascience/zkpnft/README.md

  + Main script (Python):  main.py

+ + Sequence verification generator (Python): verification_hash.py

+ + A Polygon smart contract with the NFT verification logic /verification

+# Main.py

+ZKP visual proof generator given two sequences of uint[5] created by two different users.
+The output of the script are:

+* An image of 5 by 5 where the pixels correspond to sha256(sequence) mod 255.

- The pixel colours define the sequences given by the users
+* The noise per user added to the sequences before the creation of the hash.

- + Environment: environment.yml
+# Verification_hash.py

+Cryptographic verification sequence generator given the original image and the noise used by main.py (central oracle able to generate the global proof).

+# /verification

+NFT ERC721 verification smart contract on Polygon.

-Polygon smart contract verification.
+Main two functionalities of the smart contract are:

-Input:

- + NFT image

- + User given hash sequence

-Output:

- + True or False

- Installation:
+* creation and minting of a NFT with its corresponding uint[5][5] values per pixel.
+* verification of a given sequence over a token.

+ Smart contract support libraries:

  + `npm install -g truffle`

  + `npm install @openzeppelin/contracts`

- mnemonic seed phrase: .env
+ For local development mnemonic seed phrase: .env

- (DO NOT USE EXISTING .env VALUE AS IT IS ONLY AN EXAMPLE)

- ## GANACHE LOCAL DEVELOPMENT
+ ## LOCAL DEVELOPMENT WITH GANACHE

   + Install Ganache for local development: `npm install -g ganache-cli`

   `ganache-cli`

-  + Truffle migrate
+  + Truffle migrate (Deploys smart contract on local test network)

   `truffle migrate --config=truffle-config.polygon.js --network=development`